Bulgaria: Education

 Public expenditures for education are far below the European Union average as well.
 Educational standards were once high, but have declined significantly since the early 2000s.
-Bulgarian students were among the highest-scoring in the world in terms of reading in 2001, performing better than their Canadian and German counterparts; by 2006, scores in reading, math and science had dropped.
+Bulgarian students were among the highest-scoring in the world in terms of reading in 2001, performing better than their Canadian and German counterparts; by 2006, scores in reading, mathematics and science had dropped.
 By 2018, Programme for International Student Assessment studies found 47% of pupils in the 9th grade to be functionally illiterate in reading and natural sciences.
 Average basic literacy stands high at 98.4% with no significant difference between sexes.
 The Ministry of Education and Science partially funds public schools, colleges and universities, sets criteria for textbooks and oversees the publishing process.
 Education in primary and secondary public schools is free and compulsory.
 The process spans 12 grades, in which grades one through eight are primary and nine through twelve are secondary level.
 Higher education consists of a 4-year bachelor degree and a 1-year master's degree.
 Bulgaria's highest-ranked higher education institution is Sofia University.